risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 	nano .bashrc

 * Add the following lines to the end of the file.
+First IP address belongs to PC, and the second one to ODROID.

 .. code-block:: bash